 Bikes are one of the most popular rental business industries.
-Depending of course whether you’re offering e-bikes, mountain bikes, city bikes, and so on, it’s a relatively low-cost industry to get into.
-With some expertise, passion, the right e-commerce tools, and a fleet of bikes you can have an incredible business going for you that doesn’t necessarily depend on seasonality.
+Depending, of course, whether you’re offering e-bikes, mountain bikes, city bikes, and so on, it’s a relatively low-cost industry to get into.
+With some expertise, passion, the right e-commerce tools, and a fleet of bikes, you can have an incredible business going for you that doesn’t necessarily depend on seasonality.

-Take Bike Garage for example - a one-man band that started out with a small bike fleet offering unforgettable mountain bike experiences in the beautiful Peak District National Park all year round.
+Take Bike Garage, for example—a one-man band that started out with a small bike fleet offering unforgettable mountain bike experiences in the beautiful Peak District National Park all year round.

 Canoe & Kayak rental business

 Canoe or kayak renting is one of the more low-investment rental businesses that you can start.
-In addition to kayaking, things like SUP-boards, and overall more relaxed water activities have become more popular over the past years.
+In addition to kayaking, things like SUP boards and overall more relaxed water activities have become more popular over the past years.

 Ski rental business

 Take advantage of your own expertise, hobbies, and knowledge of surrounding areas.
-Offer your customers an opportunity to experience ice fishing, snowshoeing, snow biking, snow surfing, even camping.
+Offer your customers an opportunity to experience ice fishing, snowshoeing, snow biking, snow surfing, and even camping.

 Generally speaking, people want nice, trendy, high-quality clothes to wear.
 However, following trends and investing in new pieces can become extremely costly, and you’ll end up running out of space for all of your clothes.
 Because it’s all about convenience, quality, and wanting to be trendy, clothing rentals offer a great solution for those looking to spice up their wardrobe - either for one special event or for a whole season.

-Renting clothes isn’t a new concept by any means, bridal wear, prom dresses, and suits have been popular rentable clothes for a long time thanks to their affordability.
+Renting clothes isn’t a new concept by any means.
+Bridal wear, prom dresses, and suits have been popular rentable clothes for a long time thanks to their affordability.
 However, with everything going on with fast fashion and mass production, the fashion industry is looking for a way to enjoy fashion and clothing without harming the planet and cluttering our closets any more than it already has.

 If you’re starting off small, you might want to really get to know your audience and maybe specialize in a niche: plus size clothes, designer clothes, maternity clothing, and so on, and see whether short-term, special occasion rentals are more suitable for you, or subscription-based everyday wear.

-RV Rental business
+RV Rental Business

 Whether it's for travel, camping, or moving purposes, not all people have or can afford to buy large enough vehicles to get the job done.
 If it's only for one-time use only, it doesn't even make sense to do so.

 Investing in a whole fleet of RVs or renting out your only RV can be a great business venture since you're getting your money's worth of something you already own.
 Instead of having it sit back, collecting dust, waiting for the next road trip, you're putting it to use and making a profit while doing so.
 Offering RVs means you most likely also enjoy other outdoor-related activities, which you can also rent out for your customers' convenience.
-Being able to provide your customers with not only the needed vehicle but also additional equipment and gear makes the whole experience that much better, and better business for you.
+Being able to provide your customers with not only the needed vehicle but also additional equipment and gear makes the whole experience that much better and better business for you.

 Trailer Rental Business

-Trailer renting has grown significantly over the past years, and it hasn't gone unnoticed by larger retailers.
+Trailer renting has grown significantly over the past years and hasn't gone unnoticed by larger retailers.
 Especially for industries like home improvement and furniture, where the bigger, bulkier items can't necessarily fit in a regular car's trunk.
 This has opened a new opportunity for them to expand their offering and start renting trailers by the day or the hour.

 However, you don't need to be a large corporation with a fleet of trailers to get started; you can put into use what you already own.
-And since trailers are extremely versatile can be used for anything from moving furniture, going on road trips, and gardening, you'll be able to reach a larger audience.
+And since trailers are extremely versatile and can be used for anything from moving furniture, going on road trips, and gardening, you'll be able to reach a larger audience.